-However, more recently there has been a sharp rise in the popularity of no wagering casino sites.
+However, more recently, there has been a sharp rise in the popularity of no-wagering casino sites.
 But what exactly is a no-wagering casino?
 And what’s the reason behind these sites and their offers?

 So, let’s get down to business.

-But while each one appears different, most deals at a casino can be divided into two categories.
+But while each appears different, most deals at a casino can be divided into two categories.
 There are deposit bonuses and no deposit bonuses.

 For example, say you pick up £50 in bonus cash with a wagering requirement of 20x.
 As a result, you must play through £1,000 of bets before you can cash out.

 Generally speaking, pretty much every casino offer comes with wagering requirements.
 And each casino will have a different wagering amount attached to their deals.
-However, high wagering can make it very difficult for players to cash out their winnings.
+However, high wagering can make it difficult for players to cash out their winnings.
 Therefore, deals with heavy wagering attached are becoming less and less popular with regular casino fans.

 As the name suggests, a no-wagering casino bonus is when the casino operator does not attach any wagering requirements to their bonus deal.
 And these types of offers are becoming more popular.
 Players are turning away from bonuses that come with restrictive T&Cs.

-As we’ve seen, casino bonuses need to be big and juicy enough to entice in new business.
+As we’ve seen, casino bonuses need to be big and juicy enough to entice new business.
 But what exactly is the marketing idea behind no-wagering casinos?
 The answer is pretty simple.

 It seems that this marketing strategy is working.
-And no wagering deals are on the up with more sites offering wager-free bonuses instead of old-style casino offers.
+And no wagering deals are on the up, with more sites offering wager-free bonuses instead of old-style casino offers.
 In fact, we believe that this trend is only going to increase.
-So keep your eyes peeled for your next great no wager casino bonus deal.
+So keep your eyes peeled for your next great no-wager casino bonus deal.

 The information on this page is provided on an “as is” basis with no guarantees of completeness, accuracy, usefulness, or timeliness.
 As an independent third-party content provider provides the information on this page, no warranties or representations exist.